Synthetic vs. Natural Makeup Brushes — What’s the Difference?September 18, 2020

 Natural Makeup BrushesNatural makeup brushes are made of animal hair, often sable, squirrel or goat.
 Natural brushes tend to be more expensive than synthetic brushes because they’re made from real animal hair.
 The natural hair offers a super soft feel and makes it easy for blending makeup on the face.
 That’s because, just like the hair on our head, the natural hair on the makeup brushes contains cuticles, which have great pick-up and blending properties.
 Cuticles help lift and absorb powdery pigment along with your skin’s oils and blend them seamlessly across the face, creating a natural, non-blotchy look.

-Best Uses: Natural brushes are best used for applying powder-based makeup products such as eye shadow, finishing and setting powder and powder-based blushes and bronzers.
+Natural makeup brushes are best used for applying powder-based makeup products such as eyeshadow, finishing and setting powder and powder-based blushes and bronzers.
 For example, the Morphe M310 Large Soft Fan Brush is made with natural goat bristles and is great for highlighting and sweeping away excess powder.

-Best Uses: These faux-hair brushes are ideal for liquid products like foundations, cream blush or gel eyeliner.
+Faux-hair brushes are also great for liquid products like foundations, cream blush or gel eyeliner.
 The synthetic hairs are not as porous as natural hairs, so they don’t soak up too much makeup or get clumpy and gunky.
 One of our favorite brushes is the IT Cosmetics Heavenly Skin-Smoothing Complexion Brush #704, for its cruelty-free bristles that are infused with anti-aging collagen, silk, peptides, niacin and antioxidants for a smooth and seamless application.